kozec/sc-controller/docs/actions.md

 Available only for pads and sticks; for stick, works by translating stick position, what probably doesn't yields expected results.

+#### dpad8(up, down, left, right, upleft, upright, downleft, downright)
+Same as dpad, with more directions.

 ### macro(key1, key2... [, pause])
 Available only for buttons.
 Emulates multiple keyboard (or button) presses.
 Pause, if used, has to be int or floating number and specifies delay between